sslotsky/apothecary/README.md

 * Like redux, with less boilerplate
 * What they call a "predictable state container"
-* An implementation of FLUX
+* Similar to Flux/Redux, but without action types and reducers

 It's pure JavaScript and dependency free, so it can be used with React or any other JS UI tools you prefer.

 ## Usage

-In FLUX, data is managed in a centralized data store, and there's a dispatcher that sends messages (or actions) to it, causing the store to be updated.
+In Flux, data is managed in a centralized data store, and there's a dispatcher that sends messages (or actions) to it, causing the store to be updated.
 The view layer subscribes to the store and updates when the store changes.
 To implement this scheme, using apothecary consists of the following elements: